AdobeDocs/experience-manager-64.en/help/assets/desktop-app-release-notes.md

 >[!NOTE]
 >
->Compatibility (&#42;) - Availability of buttons in Touch UI for new Desktop App 1.4 features - Folder Upload, Edit action:
+>Compatibility (&ast;) - Availability of buttons in Touch UI for new Desktop App 1.4 features - Folder Upload, Edit action:
 >
 >* AEM 6.3 - available
 >* AEM 6.2 SP1 - available with CFP8